IGNF/myria3d/README.md

 ![](img/LidarBati-IlluMotteBDProbaV2.1-ENGLISH.png)

+In this repository you will find three main components:

+- `train.py`: Training and evaluation of the semantic segmentation neural network.
+- `optimize.py`: Multi-objective hyperparameter optimization of the decision thresholds.
+- `predict.py`: Applying the decision process on new point clouds.

+### Process

-The validation process is as follow
+The validation process of the module is as follow

 1) Prediction of point-level probabilities for a 1km*1km point cloud.
 2) Clustering of candidate buildings points into connected components of _candidate buildings points_.